 INCOMING SPECIMEN PEST CONTROL POLICY

 - All specimens arriving to the herbarium must be decontaminated to reduce the possibility of introducing insect pests.
 Typically, incoming material is frozen for 7-14 days and then stored in insect-proof herbarium cabinets.
 Alternatively, material may be fumigated at the University of Florida Pest Control facility (this usually takes only a day or two).
 Contact the herbarium staff to make arrangements.
 Please note, if you plan to be here for only a few days, then you must mail your specimens to be frozen in advance of your visit.
+See our Pest Control and Fumigation Policy for more information.

 - Check open aisles for obstructions (open cabinet doors, step stools, carts and people) before moving compactor rows.
 There are no safety mechanisms.
 In turn, please keep aisles clear and doors closed when not actively working in a cabinet.